vijayboopathy/book-docker-primer/manuscript/chapter5-container_operations.md

 ### Launching a container with a pre built app image

 To launch ghost container run the following command.
-Don't bother about the new falg **-P** now.
-We will explain about that flag later in ths chapter
+Don't bother about the new flag **-P** now.
+We will explain about that flag later in this chapter
 ```
-docker run -d -P ghost:0.10.1
+docker run -itd -P ghost:0.10.1
 ```
 [Output]